Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: RESULTS

 Fig.~\ref{Fig.2} shows the results of Monte Carlo simulations of the anisotropic two-dimensional XY ferromagnet with $L=48$ to illustrate how the strength of exchange coupling anisotropy modulates the thermal and topological excitations.
 Notice that the broad peak for $C_V$ gradually becomes sharp with an increase in anisotropy , indicating higher-temperature Ising like transitions for larger $\Gamma$ values.
 At the Ising limit of $\Gamma=1$ we get a transition temperature to be at $\beta\sim0.4/J$ compared to the theoretical estimate by Onsager's solution\cite{onsager} of $\beta_c=0.45/J$ for a 2D Ising model in a square lattice.
 The average energy per spin $\langle E \rangle/N$ decreases monotonically with increasing $\beta$, reflecting the progressive development of spin alignment due to suppression of thermal fluctuations.
 At high temperature, thermal disorder dominates and the energies become nearly independent of the exchange coupling and in particular, the anisotropy parameter $\Gamma$.

 Contrarily upon cooling, anisotropic effects become discernible as a smaller $J_y$ (or, larger $\Gamma$) allow spins to align more along the stronger bond directions $\hat x$ thereby reducing the energy.
 Each energy curve exhibits a concave profile that flattens at large $J\beta$, tending towards its ground-state value.
-Notice that, with $\Gamma\ne0$,the system carries a finite magnetization at the low temperatures with $\langle m\rangle\ne0$ and thus a true long range order appears there.
-Interestingly as the anisotropy strength becomes nonzero and the system goes from a BKT phase to a LRO Phase, the spin stiffness also remains nonzero vanishing only in the high T paramagnetic phase (see Fig.\ref{Fig.2}(c)).
-This indicates presence of vortices which can also be confirmed from the finite vortex densities at high temparatures (see Fig.\ref{aniso_dmi}(d)).
-Thus vortices do not readily vanish at the advent of anisotropy.
-In the slightly anisotropic limit with horizontal $x$-bonds barely stronger than the vertical $y$-bonds, the vortex–antivortex unbinding\cite{olivia2} requires more energy causing a larger $T_c$.
-Contrarily in the large anisotropic limit, which is like a quasi-one-dimensional case, system experiences an Ising-like transition with an even higher $T_c$.
+Notice that, with $\Gamma\ne0$,the system carries a finite magnetization (which is not just a finite-size effect) at the low temperatures with $\langle m\rangle\ne0$ and thus a true long range order appears there.
+Interestingly as the anisotropy strength becomes nonzero and the system goes from a BKT phase to a LRO Phase, the spin stiffness also remains nonzero only to vanish in the high T paramagnetic phase (see Fig.\ref{Fig.2}(c)).
+In the isotropic case, spins have no preferred orientations.
+But that freedom is reduced, when exchange anisotropy is introduced.
+And due to less number of available states at low energy, the entropy is reduced as well.
+As a result, it takes a higher temperature to destroy the ordered or quasi-ordered state.
+Hence we find an increase in $T_c$ with increase in anisotropy.

 At the isotropic point, the specific heat $C_V$ displays a broad, muted hump around $J\beta\approx0.85$.
 Increasing anisotropy shifts the specific-heat peak to smaller $\beta$ values while amplifying its sharpness and height.
 Shifting of $C_V$ peaks towards larger temperature with an increase in anisotropy marks a shift in universality class of transition from XY to Ising type.